jcook03266/Sheathed-TextField-SwiftUI/README.md

 </div>

 ## Support
-If you really enjoyed this simple library, then consider checking out my <a href="https://github.com/jcook03266" target=_blank>other work</a>, and or supporting me through my <a href="https://www.paypal.me/JCook215" target=_blank>Sponsor links</a> on the side menu.
+If you really enjoyed this simple library, then consider checking out my <a href="https://github.com/jcook03266" target=_blank>other work</a>, and or supporting me through my <a href="https://www.paypal.me/JCook215" target=_blank>sponsor links</a> on the side menu.
 Thanks for reading; keep calm and code on! <3